asetiyadi/bluemixTemplate/instructions.md

      - App ID: `${app-guid}`
      - App secret: Get from application overview page on your dashboard
      - Route: `${route}`
+4. Update manifest.yml
-4. Run the app in your mobile emulator
+5. Run the app in your mobile emulator